DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Related work

 To address the poisoning attacks, numerous Byzantine-robust algorithms have been proposed.
 For instance, Cao et al. \cite{cao2020fltrust} introduced FLTrust, which calculates the cosine similarity between local and root gradients.
 However, this approach relies heavily on a root dataset.
 DnC \cite{shejwalkar2021manipulating} adopts random projection for dimensionality reduction, followed by spectral analysis using SVD to identify and filter out malicious clients.
 However, DnC require a preset number of malicious clients, leading to limitations in practical applications.
 To improve privacy, Shayan et al. \cite{Sha9292450} proposed Biscotti, a robust PPFL scheme that combines the Multi-Krum \cite{Blanchard} strategy with differential privacy, detecting anomalous updates based on Euclidean distances.
 However, these strategies require access to plaintext local models.
 Li et al. \cite{Li10233385} proposed a robust PPFL based on Krum to defend against model poisoning attacks under encrypted gradient aggregation.
 Mai et al. \cite{mai2024rflpa} introduced RFLPA, which integrates cosine similarity detection with verifiable secret sharing to ensure secure aggregation.
 Ma et al. \cite{MaZhuoran} proposed ShieldFL, utilizing double-trapdoor HE and secure cosine similarity to identify malicious clients.
-Similarly, Miao et al. \cite{MiaoYinbin} used fully HE and cosine similarity to detect malicious gradient.
-Dong et al. \cite{dong2021flod} developed FLOD, which applies Hamming distance to identify abnormal gradients and employs secret sharing for privacy-preserving aggregation, though it still requires a trusted root dataset.
+Liu et al. \cite{Liu9524709} introduced PEFL based on partially homomorphic encryption, which computes the coordinate-wise median as a benchmark and excludes updates with low Pearson correlation to the benchmark.
 Feng et al. \cite{feng2024dpfla} introduced DPFLA, combining removable masks with SVD-based techniques for malicious gradient filtering, yet it assumes a non-colluding single server and remains vulnerable to collusion attacks.
 Overall, most existing robust and privacy-preserving FL schemes depend on a single defense mechanism, and as adversarial tactics become more adaptive and sophisticated, their robustness guarantees remain limited.

 In Table \ref{tb:relatedwork}, we provide a comprehensive summary of the state-of-the-art robust PPFL approaches and compare them with our proposed scheme.
 The comparison highlights the advantages of our design in terms of privacy preservation, Byzantine robustness, and computational efficiency.